 This change has been in the works for a long time, and there’s a good reason for it: http sites aren’t secure.
 They are vulnerable to cyber attacks: having your details stolen, your online movements monitored, and being fed misinformation are just some of the dangers of visiting non-secure sites.

-http – HyperText Transfer Protocol – has been the standard protocol for connecting users with websites since it was first developed in 1989.
+The acronym http (HyperText Transfer Protocol) has been the standard protocol for connecting users with websites since it was first developed in 1989.
 But as use of the web evolved, the need for security increased.
 Cue https: the secure version of http that encrypts data, so that it remains secure as it’s transmitted.

-https got the gong from Google after the company rigorously tested the protocol in 2014.
+The new improved https (HyperText Transfer Protocol Secure) got the gong from Google after the company rigorously tested the protocol in 2014.
 The company has been encouraging the use of https ever since.
 In 2015, Google adjusted its indexing system to prioritise https sites, and the web responded: by late 2016 some 50 per cent of sites were loaded with https.

 In January 2017, Chrome version 56 commenced marking sites that collected credit card or passwords as ‘not secure’.
 The result?
 By late 2017, 68 per cent of Chrome traffic on Android and Windows and 78 per cent of Chrome traffic on Chrome OS and Mac was to https sites.

 And now, in 2018, Chrome 68 will label all http sites ‘not secure’.
 Judging by past results there’s little doubt that, in time, just about every site will switch over to https.

 ‘Having a http site marked “not secure” presents a red light for visitors from the get-go,’ explains Red Cloud Digital co-founder, Carmen Watts.
 ‘It interrupts the trust exercise.
 Users want proof that the site they are visiting is secure.
 If it’s not, you risk your visitors going elsewhere.
 It’s as simple as that.’